Advocacy With Congress

 As Health Insurance Portability and Accountability Act (HIPAA) covered entities, physicians must comply with the ICD-10 mandate and will bear the entire costs of the transition.
 Additionally, under ICD-10 if physicians submit the wrong seven digit diagnosis code they risk non-payment altogether.

 On April 24, 2013, Rep. Ted Poe (R-TX) introduced H.R.
 1701, the "Cutting Costly Codes Act of 2013," which would prohibit the Secretary of HHS from replacing the current ICD-9 with ICD-10 diagnostic code set.
-The bill would also require the Government Accountability Office to conduct a study on ways to mitigate the disruption of health care providers resulting from the replacement of ICD-9 with new coding standards required by HIPAA.
+Senator Tom Coburn introduced S. 972, the Senate companion bill, on May 16, 2013.
+These bills would also require the Government Accountability Office to conduct a study on ways to mitigate the disruption of health care providers resulting from the replacement of ICD-9 with new coding standards required by HIPAA.

 The AMA strongly supports comprehensive medical liability reform (MLR), including reasonable limits on non-economic damages similar to successful reforms in California and Texas.